distributeaid/distributeaid.org/content/pages/donate.md

 ---
 pageTitle: Donate
-title: Support vulnerable communities worldwide by donating to Distribute Aid's projects
+title: Support us today, so communities are prepared for tomorrow.
-raisedEUR: 0
+raisedEUR: "0"

 ---